uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/2-vs-code-layout.md

 ### The Status Bar

-The _status bar_ shows the number of current code warnings and errors as well as the line number and file type of the file that is currently displayed in the Editor.
+The _status bar_, located at the very bottom of the application, shows the number of current code warnings and errors as well as the line number and file type of the file that is currently active in the Editor.

 ### Panels